millakortelainen/millakortelainen/README.md

 # My name is Milla.

-## I study computer science in University of Helsinki.
+## I study computer science at University of Helsinki.